Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Simulations with Real Datasets

+Figure \ref{Figure}.A presents rejection rates, as a function of $N_1$, of tests of the null of no average effect conducted nominally at the 5\% significance level, while Figure \ref{Figure}.B presents the ratio between the length of nominal 95\% confidence intervals obtained by inverting the corresponding test procedures and the length of a 95\% unfeasible confidence interval which uses the true sampling variance of $\widehat \alpha$ in the simulations.

-Overall, these simulations highlight the main messages of the paper.
-First, that the inference methods proposed by CT and FP remain valid when we have a single treated unit, even when errors are spatially correlated.
-Second, that the proposed conservative tests control well for size.
-Finally, these simulations also highlight that it is possible to explore the structure of common empirical applications in which units are aggregates of individual-level observations to construct a more powerful test (even if we do not have information on the individual-level observations).
-This is important, because we inherently have to accept a loss in power so that we can be robust to spatial correlation when $N_1>1$.
+Overall, these simulations highlight the main messages of the paper: (1) the inference methods proposed by CT and FP remain valid when we have a single treated unit, even when errors are spatially correlated; (2) with $N_1>1$, these inference methods over-reject when errors are spatially correlated, and the over-rejection is increasing with $N_1$; (3) only accounting for the known sources of spatial correlation, e.g. only controlling for state correlation as the misspecified parametric bootstrap does, may not be sufficient to control size; (4) the proposed conservative tests control for size, although they may be conservative when $N_1>1$; (5) the length of confidence intervals from Methods 1 and 2, which are not specific about the worst-case dependence structure, can be rather large; (6) Method 4 is able to provide less conservative tests by exploiting the structure of common empirical applications in which units are aggregates of individual-level observations to construct a more powerful test (even if we do not have information on the individual-level observations).

-Of course, if we have information on the relevant distance metrics in the cross section, then it would be possible to correct for spatial correlation with a more powerful test.
+We note that, when $N_1 = 5$, the length of the confidence interval obtained by inverting Method 4 is only 22\% larger than the length of the unfeasible confidence interval.
+In contrast, Method 3 has an 85\% larger confidence interval than the unfeasible procedure.
+When $N_1=10$, Method 4 has 33\% larger confidence intervals, whereas confidence intervals with Method 3 are more than 120\% larger.
+Methods 1 and 2 are even more conservative, with confidence intervals respectively 120\% and 111\% (171\% and 166\%) larger when $N_1=5$ ($N_1=10$).
+Overall, these numbers illustrate the gains of considering the information on the within-unit correlation to bound the between-unit correlation.
+Of course, if we have information on all relevant distance metrics in the cross section, then it is possible to correct for spatial correlation with a more powerful test, as the correctly specified parametric bootstrap shows.
 Still, these simulations illustrate that it is possible to construct valid tests even when such information is unavailable or the researcher is not willing to impose a structure on the spatial correlation.